sinclairzx81/smoke-rs/readme.md

 <a name='run_async'></a>
 ### Run Async

-Tasks can be run asynchronously with the .async() function.
+A task can be run asynchronously with the .async() function.
 The .async() function will pass a Result&lt;T, RecvError&gt; into the closure provided and return a wait handle to the caller.
+The caller can use the handle to synchronize the result back to the calling thread.

 The following runs a Task asynchronously.